barrucadu/hledger-scripts/README.md

 - `count`, which is the total number of transactions
 - `commodities`, which is the market value of each commodity

+There is one `normal`, `cost`, and `market` measurement for each day from the 1st of January to the final transaction in the journal.

 Inside these measurements are values for accounts and currencies.
 It's probably easiest to explore these through a tool like [grafana][].